 Approve the baseline inspection program review charter and final report, including consideration of any recommendations for improvement.

-04.02 Regional Directors, Division of RSafety (DRS); Reactor (DR); and Nuclear Materials Safety (as applicable)
+04.02 Regional Directors, Division of Radiological Safety and Security (DRSS); Division of Operating Reactor Safety (DORS); Division of Fuels, Radiological Safety, and Security; and Nuclear Materials Safety (as applicable)

 Participate in the baseline inspection program review by reviewing the team’s analysis and recommendations.